earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire02-get-landsat-data-earth-explorer.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire02-get-landsat-data-earth-explorer/plot-extent-1.png" title="rgb with the extent overlayed" alt="rgb with the extent overlayed" width="90%" />

-It's hard to see but can you see the tiny YELLOW outline of our study area?
-This landsat scene is MUCH larger than our study area.
-You have 2 options
+If you look closely at the image above, you'll see the tiny yellow boundary that represents the Cold Springs fire boundary.
+This landsat scene is MUCH larger than our Cold Springs Fire study area.
+You have 2 options:

 1. **Crop the data:** this will make it easier to work with as it will be smaller.
 A good move.
 2. **Plot only the study area extent:** this is ok if you just want to plot our data and don't need to do any additional processing on it.